chrisgurney/webdev-kit/README.md

 	$ gulp

-This task cleans the output folder (`/dist`), compiles all web files, and runs a local server for development, watching for changes.
+The default task cleans the output folder (`/dist`), compiles all web files, and runs a local server for development, watching for changes.

 Open http://localhost:8080/

 # TODO

+* Add to README: Run `gulp clean` to reset output folder
-* Add `package-lock.json` to `.gitignore`
+* Add to README: Install LiveReload plugin?
-* Suggest modifying `.gitignore` to remove what's needed for actual projects
+* Add to README: Modify `.gitignore` to remove what's needed for actual projects
+* Add to README: Mention modifying paths in `gulpfile.config.json`